 The time series of temperatures (25-month running means) at the six sites in Fig. 2 are plotted in Fig. 5.
-The interannual variability since 1970 at Godthaab, Iqaluit, Cartwright, and to a lesser extent, St. John's, have been dominated by large amplitude fluctuations with periods of about 10 years.
-Minima occurred in the early-1970s and the earlyto mid-1980s, and temperatures were very low in the early-1990s.
-There has also been an overall downward trend, causing temperature anomalies since the early-1970s to be predominantly below normal.
-Temperature anomalies at the Magdalen Islands and Sable Island were of much lower amplitude and showed no signs of a downward trend since 1970, but did contain minima in the early-1970s and in the mid-1980s although not in the 1990s.
+The interannual variability since 1970 at Godthab, Iqualuit, Cartwright, and, to a lesser extent, St. John's have been dominated by large amplitude fluctuations with periods of 5-10 yr.
+There has also been an overall downward trend causing temperature anomalies to be predominantly below normal with minima in the early 1970s, the early to mid-1980s, and the early 1990s.
+Temperature anomalies at Iles de la Madeleine and Sable Island were of much lower amplitude, showed no signs of a downward trend since 1970, but did contain minima in the early 1970s and the mid-1980s although not in the 1990s.